VHA Office of Community Care

 The Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA) is a health benefits program in which the Department of Veterans Affairs (VA) shares the cost of certain health care services and supplies with eligible beneficiaries.

-CHAMPVA is managed by the Veternas Health Administration Office of Community Care (OCC) in Denver, Colorado.
+CHAMPVA is managed by the Veternas Health Administration Office of Community Care (VHA OCC) in Denver, Colorado.
 We verify CHAMPVA eligibility, authorize benefits, and process medical claims.

 To be eligible for CHAMPVA, the beneficiary cannot be eligible for TRICARE.
 CHAMPVA provides coverage to the spouse or widow(er) and to the children of a Veteran who:

 - is rated permanently and totally disabled due to a service-connected disability, or

 - was rated permanently and totally disabled due to a service-connected condition at the time of death, or

 - died of a service-connected disability, or